 The high ground is typical of much of the Brecon Beacons - wide open moorland covered only by heather, short grass and occasional rocky outcrops, but the sheltered, glacial valley below the cliffs is rather different in character, more secluded and intimate.
 The quickest way to visit the reserve is via a path into the valley, following a small stream that originates from the peat bog, a one-way distance of 0.6 miles.
 For a longer walk (2 miles round trip, ascending nearly 1,000 feet), the path continues, climbing to a narrow neck of land that separates the glacial basin from the valley below Craig Cwm-du to the west, and then turning southeast, above the Craig Cerrig Gleisiad cliffs and steeply down the far side back to the start.
 A spur path extends north to the flat summit of Fan Frynych.
 The start point for all walks is directly along the main road (A417), just 2 miles north of the popular parking place for ascents of Pen-y-Fan, and yet despite the equally spectacular scenery the reserve probably sees less than one percent of the visitors.

-Parking for the NNR is in a layby on the west side of the road, 6 miles southwest of Brecon.
-The path follows the stream uphill through a narrowing belt of woodland, and soon emerges from the trees for the first good views of the cliffs.
+The most used parking place for the NNR is in a layby on the west side of the A470, 6 miles southwest of Brecon.
+From here, a path follows the stream uphill through a narrowing belt of woodland, and soon emerges from the trees for the first good views of the cliffs of Craig Cerrig Gleisiad.
 Two other paths branch off, one to the south, climbing to the top of the cliffs and forming part of the full loop, the other heading north, exiting the reserve and later curving westwards beneath Fan Frynych.
 The main path continues west, staying a few hundred feet from the base of the cliffs, rising steadily through the undulating moraines to the peat bog, at the base of steeper, bush-covered slopes.
 Plants in the bog include round-leaved sundew, bog asphodel and cottongrass.
 The bog is the usual target for short walks; after here the trail climbs more sharply and links with the route northwards across the Fan Frynych plateau, and the path south.
 This latter affords grand views towards the central Brecon Beacons, while curving round to the east and following very close to the rim of the cliffs, alongside an ancient stone wall, eventually descending back to the junction just beyond the edge of the woodland near the reserve entrance.
+Purple saxifrage, and other rare plants, is most abundant just below the top of the cliffs, especially along the two largest of several narrow ravines that cut into the hillside.